 - Double-booking.
 This happens when you schedule two events in the same time slot.
 For example, you might have reassigned the shift of one employee to an employee who has a shift at the same time.
 It often leads to the failure to fulfill one or the other commitment.

 - Overlapping events.
 This happens when you schedule an event in a way that it overlaps with another already on the calendar.
-For example, you might have one meeting scheduled from 2 to 3 p.m. and another from 2:30 to 3:30 pm.
+For example, you might have scheduled an inspection or store walk from 9:00 to 10:00 a.m. and a team standup from 9:30 to 10:00 a.m.
 This scheduling conflict forces a person to duck out of one event to attend another.
-But he is unable to give his undivided attention to either.
+But they are unable to give their undivided attention to either.

 - Booking an unavailable time slot.
 This happens when you schedule an event at a time slot that is already blocked out.
 For example, you might by mistake assign a shift to an employee during his afternoon off.
 The employee would have to miss the shift or cancel his vacation.